GCuser99/tbRegExp/README.md

 Please star and support that project; it is the foundation this wrapper stands on.
-The engine module (`StaticRegex`) is sihlfall's work, carrying a few small, self-contained performance tweaks; the base is available in sihlfall's [`aio` folder](https://github.com/sihlfall/vba-regex/tree/master/aio).
-The convenient `Flags` property was adapted from sihlfall's `stdRegex3` class.
+The engine module (`StaticRegex`) is sihlfall's work, carrying a few small, self-contained performance tweaks; the original base is available in sihlfall's [`aio` folder](https://github.com/sihlfall/vba-regex/tree/master/aio).
+The convenient `Flags` property addition was adapted from sihlfall's `stdRegex3` class.

 This wrapper (the `RegExp`/`Match`/`MatchCollection`/`SubMatches` compatibility layer) is MIT-licensed — see [License](#license).

-\---
+---

 ## Installation